[00] MAILDROP ALTERNATIVE

 LocalMail.dev runs a real SMTP server on localhost.
 Your development workflow continues uninterrupted regardless of network availability.
 Once your licence is activated there is no cloud dependency at all.

-# Point your app at LocalMail.dev instead of the internet
+# Point your app at LocalMail.dev

 # No SMTP server to configure with Maildrop

-# Emails sent externally and stored in cloud
+# Emails sent externally, stored in cloud

 MAIL_MAILER=smtp